 "Store URL is invalid" when pasting in Printify

 You pasted a custom domain instead of the .myshopify.com URL.
-Even if your customers see shop.brand.com, Printify wants the original Shopify-hosted domain.
+Even if your customers see shop.brand.com, Printify requires the original Shopify-hosted domain in the format https://yourstore.myshopify.com/.
 Find it in Shopify under Settings → Domains, copy the one labeled "Default," and try again.

 "You don't have permission to install this app"

-The Shopify account you're logged into doesn't have Apps permission.
-Either log in as the store owner or ask the owner to grant the Manage apps permission under Settings → Users and permissions.
-Staff accounts without that flag get stopped at the OAuth screen.
+The Shopify account you're logged into doesn't have the Apps permission.
+Log in as the store owner, or ask the owner to grant Manage apps permission under Settings → Users and permissions.
+Staff accounts without that flag are stopped at the OAuth screen.

 Connection succeeds but products don't appear in Shopify

 The publish queue can stall if Shopify rate-limited the Printify app during a bulk push.
 Open the product in Printify, click the three-dot menu, and pick Re-publish.
-If the issue repeats across multiple products, disconnect and reconnect the store from Manage my stores — the OAuth token refresh usually clears it.
+Also verify that matching tags are set in both Printify and Shopify, and that the product is assigned to the correct collection — missing collection assignments are a common reason products sync but don't surface in the storefront.
+If the problem repeats across multiple products, disconnect and reconnect the store from Manage my stores — the OAuth token refresh usually clears persistent stalls.

 Test order appears in Shopify but not Printify

-This usually means the order was placed before the connection finalized, or the Shopify order is sitting in "pending payment" status.
-Printify only pulls in paid orders.
-Check Shopify's order status — if it's Unfulfilled / Paid and still not in Printify after a few minutes, manually trigger a sync from Printify under Orders → Sync orders.
+Printify only pulls in orders with a paid status.
+Check Shopify's order page — if the order shows Unfulfilled / Paid but still hasn't appeared in Printify after a few minutes, manually trigger a sync from Printify under Orders → Sync orders.
+Orders placed before the connection finalized also won't appear retroactively; they'll need to be re-submitted.

 Two Printify accounts after using Method 2

-"Duplicate store" warning when adding a Shopify store you already removed
+"Duplicate store" warning when adding a store you already removed

-Printify keeps the store in its internal list for 24–48 hours after disconnection.
-Either wait it out or contact Printify support with your store ID — they can clear the lock on request.
+Printify keeps the store in its internal registry for a period after disconnection.
+Either wait and try again later, or contact Printify support with your store ID — they can clear the lock on request.

 What to Track Once Orders Are Live